ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 * For a file share created with an [IOPS tier profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-tiers) to increase or decrease IOPS, select a different profile for the file share size.
 If the file share size exceeds that of the new IOPS tier profile, you can't change the profile.
 * A [custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-custom) can expand to the maximum allowed by the custom band.
 You can't switch custom bands unless you increase the file share size and then move to a higher band.
 * Adjusting IOPS by moving between profiles is restricted by the file share size.
-* When you use a custom or dp2 profile, IOPS can be adjusted multiple times until the maximum or minimum limit is reached.
 * The maximum IOPS for a file share for all profiles is [96,000 IOPS](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-tiers).
 For 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share in an instance is limited to 48,000 IOPS.

 ## Adjusting IOPS in the console